gahlotyash2000/Weather-app-yash-gahlot-LU/README.md

 how to build a mobile app and various important fatcs and uses of android studio.

 It is with immense gratitude that I acknowledge the support and help of my Professor.
-I express my heartfull indebtness and owe a deep sense of gratitude to my professor Dr. Trevor Tomesh of Lakehead University(Thunder Bay) for his excellent inspiration in completion of this project and throughout the course.
+I express my heartfull indebtness to my professor
+Dr. Trevor Tomesh of Lakehead University(Thunder Bay) for his excellent inspiration in completion of this project and throughout the course.